Can journalism bring people together in Mississippi? What would it mean for our state?

 What does Constructive Journalism look like in practice?
 Could it actually work — and make a difference — in Mississippi?
 Let’s find out together.

-On Sept.
-19, the Community Foundation for Mississippi hosted a virtual meeting for media members statewide to learn, ask questions and share their feedback about Constructive Journalism.
+The Community Foundation for Mississippi is inviting all media members statewide to learn, ask questions and share their feedback about Constructive Journalism.

-The virtual meeting shared examples of what this method looks like in practice.
-We also shared ideas from Mississippians about topics they think could benefit from this approach.
+The virtual meeting will share examples of what this method looks like in practice.
+We will also share ideas from Mississippians about topics they think could benefit from this approach.